ClarksonCJ/clarksoncj.github.io/content/posts/new_role.md

 ## Update your records

-The majority of companies have fixed dates for when they process your benefits, salary, etc. For peace of mind log into the HR system and make sure that info is correct and up to date so you get paid on time and your benefits take effect.
+The majority of companies have fixed dates for when they process your benefits, salary, etc. For peace of mind log into the HR system in your first few days and make sure that info is correct and up to date so you get paid on time and your benefits take effect.

 __Takeaway:__ Be sure to get your records up to date as soon as possible so you dont miss out on that first payroll, or